shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 ```

 Negative votes are slightly different in their distribution.
 Rather than reward the owner for a poor addition to the list, the funds are distributed to every item except for the one being voted on.
 This acts as a sort of basic income for all participants.

+Note that this will reward items whose total voting weight is more negative than positive, which essentially means that even the worst suggestions will still make a partial income from this mechanism.
+You may want to innovate with this code to fix this issue by only allowing net positive suggestions to have a basic income.
+To keep things simple, we will not be concerned with this in this tutorial.

 ```solidity
   function claim(uint itemId) public {